How Does Beta-Alanine Help Your Workouts?

 Beta-alanine may help you gain lean muscle while losing weight.
 That’s the conclusion of a study published in the Journal of Strength and Conditioning Research, which found that college wrestlers who supplemented with beta-alanine for eight weeks dropped weight but gained lean mass (i.e. muscle) compared to a placebo group that lost weight and muscle.

 Thieme says an effective strategy is to consistently consume beta-alanine 30 to 60 minute before your workout.
 But’s important to note that you probably won’t see results right away.
 “Keep in mind that it takes time to elevate carnosine concentration in your muscle cells,” says Thieme.
 “You’ll likely notice improvements in exercise performance after a month of daily use.”

 Why Does Your Skin Tingle With Beta-Alanine?

-The only common side effect from beta-alanine consumption is a harmless symptom called paresthesia.
-It’s characterized by a tingling sensation throughout the body, and most often occurs with higher doses, although some people experience the symptom with doses as low as 800 mg.
+One common side effect from beta-alanine consumption is a harmless symptom called paresthesia.
+It’s characterized by a tingling sensation throughout the body, and most often occurs with higher amounts.

-If you experience paresthesia, try taking several smaller (i.e., less than 800 mg) doses of beta-alanine throughout the day instead of one or two large ones.
+If you experience paresthesia, try taking several smaller servings of beta-alanine throughout the day instead of one or two large ones.